Regular vs Book

 I was thinking a couple of days ago about alternatives to David Berlow’s parametric variatons model: mostly in the context of wondering if one might achieve 80% of the flexibility with 20% of the effort and unusable design space (not specifically those percentages, but you get the idea).
 And an attendant thought was that automated finessing of typography seems a natural fit for AI, and that even non-parametric variable fonts probably have sweetspots for best-fit for a given purpose that someone trying to apply manual variations might miss in an even moderately large and complex design space of two or more optical instances.

-CSS font-optical-sizing
+CSS font-optical-sizing0

 Optical design size selection is pretty basic: is it all we have to show for typographic automation in seven years of OT variable fonts?
-It doesn’t seem much of an achievement to finally being able to automate something on these exciting new computational machines that a) was an inherent aspect of typogaphy for 500+ years and b) doesn’t depend on variable technology.
+It doesn’t seem much of an achievement to finally being able to automate something on these exciting new computational machines that a) was an inherent aspect of typogaphy for 500+ years and b) doesn’t depend on variable technology.0

 Although it doesn’t DEPEND on variable technology...